yktoo/yktoo.com/content/blog/0218/index.en.md

 tags: ["indicator", "Precise Pangolin", "PulseAudio", "Python", "Quantal Quetzal", "Raring Ringtail", "Saucy Salamander", "sound", "Sound Switcher Indicator", "Trusty Tahr", "Ubuntu", "Unity"]
 ---

-After the [previous][post:217] release of [Sound Switcher Indicator][route:/software/indicator-sound-switcher] an [article](http://www.webupd8.org/2014/02/sound-switcher-ubuntu-indicator.html) about it was posted on Web Upd8.
+After the [previous]({{< relref "/blog/0217" >}}) release of [Sound Switcher Indicator][route:/software/indicator-sound-switcher] an [article](http://www.webupd8.org/2014/02/sound-switcher-ubuntu-indicator.html) about it was posted on Web Upd8.
 I immediately started getting numerous bug reports, feature requests, questions and comments.

 So I found out, for instance, that the indicator is also popular with old Ubuntu versions (up to 12.04).